Conference Reimbursement Procedure

 2. Register your travel here.
 You will have to login using your UWaterloo credentials to access this form.

 3. A few days later, you will receive an email from Waterloo International Safety Abroad.
+You need to finish this training for each travel.
 At this point, the Waterloo International Pre-Departure Training module should be available in LEARN.
 You must go through the module, checking every box in every quiz, and then access the "International Mobility Program (Non-Co-op) Acknowledgement, Release and Waiver" form via the Submit->Quizzes menu.

 You should also read the list of Travel Tips before you depart.